 For multiple antenna radioastronomy projects, system phase stability is a mandatory condition.
-It allows precise high resolution imaging of objects, increases signal to noise ratios in several observation methods and allows use of advanced algorithms for signal processing.
+It allows a precise, high resolution imaging of objects, increases signal to noise ratios in several observation methods and allows the use of advanced algorithms for signal processing.

 High phase stability in our scalable design is achieved through centralized frequency generation and distribution with multi-output LVPECL hubs (CLKHUB02A), that have equiphased outputs for multiple devices.
 LVPECL logic is used on every system critical clock signal distribution hub.
-LVPECL logic has advantage over LVDS in signal integrity robustness.
+LVPECL logic has an advantage over LVDS in signal integrity robustness.
 LVPECL uses higher logical levels and higher signalling currents.
-Power consumption of LVPECL logic are near constant over operating frequency range due to use of bipolar transistors this minimizes voltage glitches which are typical for CMOS logic.
-One drawbacks of that parameters is high power consumption of LVPECL logic which easily reach tens of milliamperes per device.
+Power consumption of LVPECL logic is nearly constant over the operating frequency range due to the use of bipolar transistors.
+This minimizes voltage glitches which are typical for CMOS logic.
+One drawback of its parameters is a high power consumption of LVPECL logic which easily reaches tens of milliamperes per device.